An external cause is something in the environment that affects behaviour

-People with limited expressive language abilities are more likely to show behaviours that challenge.
+When people have limited expressive language abilities they are more likely to show behaviours that challenge.

-When we think about the external causes of challenging behaviour, we mean factors that are in the environment that may affect the level of the behaviour.
-The most important of these is the effect that the responses of others have.
-This usually takes two forms: presenting rewarding attention and removing unpleasant demands.
+When we think about the external causes of behaviours that challenge we mean factors that are in the environment that seem to affect the level of behaviours that challenge.
+The most important of these is the effect that the responses of others have on the behaviours that challenge and this usually takes two forms: presenting rewarding attention and removing unpleasant demands.
 These are described in turn in the following sections.

-Another way to think about challenging behaviour is to consider challenging behaviour as a form of communication.
-This is a useful analogy as it allows us to understand that challenging behaviour can, in fact, be a very adaptive behaviour.
-This is particularly so when people have poor expressive communication and a limited repertoire of behaviours that they may call upon to communicate what they need.
+Another way to think about behaviours that challenge, as we describe these processes of reinforcement in the following sections, is to consider behaviours that challenge as a form of communication.
+This is a useful analogy as it allows us to understand that behaviours that challenge can, in fact, be a very adaptive behaviour in some respects.
+This is particularly the case when people have poor expressive communication and a limited repertoire of behaviours that they may call upon in order to affect the behaviour of others.